-Presentations Dec 9th and 11th in class; preliminary version is due Sunday Dec 8th, final version due Friday Dec 13th at 11:59pm.
+Topic notifications are due Friday April 21st.
+Presentations are May 1, 3 in class; preliminary version is due Sunday April 30, final version due Friday May 5 at 11:59pm.

-You may work in pairs on this assignment.
+You may work in pairs or individually on this assignment.

 For this problem set you are asked to research the use of cryptographic algorithms in real-life applications (for instance, HTTPS, SSH, electronic voting implementation, etc.).
 You may discuss specific security flaws that have since been fixed.
+You may also just go more in-depth into some topics that we have covered.
 Specifically, you should focus on: